 That will go down better than a simple, “No thanks, I’ll pass.”

-Overextending yourself with too many tasks is often the consequence of poor prioritization and avoiding to delegate tasks.
+Overextending yourself with too many tasks is often the consequence of poor prioritization and avoiding delegating tasks.
 Deal with the foundation, and you will get better at managing your time and schedule.

 It’s all well and good to create a schedule based on a task’s due date, but if you keep running behind or taking longer than you expected on certain tasks, it could be because you don’t know how long something takes to begin with.